Kruti-Ritul/sitesafeai/README.md

    pip install -r requirements.txt
    ```
 3. **Train the model**:
-- Use the YOLOv8 notebook to train the model on the provided dataset.
+- Use the `./sitesafeai.ipynb` (YOLOv8 notebook) to train the model on the provided dataset.
 4. **Optimize the model**:
-- Convert the trained model using OpenVINO for faster inference.
+- Convert the trained model using OpenVINO (`./OpenVino Optimization.ipynb`) for faster inference.
+- To optimize Yolov8 using IPEX(`./IPEX Optimization.ipynb`)
 5. **Run the application**:
    ```bash
    python app.py